-Telehouse anticipated the massive demand for efficient peering, and in 1996, established NYIIX, and LAIIX, which have one of the largest and most active memberships of any International Peering Exchanges in the US.
-We can provide access in our Data Centers to some of the largest Peering Exchanges globally, giving our customers access to hundreds of partners around the world.
+Telehouse internet exchange providers anticipated the massive demand for efficient peering, and in 1996, established NYIIX which has one of the largest and most active memberships of any International Peering Exchange and internet exchange points in the US.
+We can provide access in our data centers to some of the largest PXs globally, giving our customers access to hundreds of partners around the world.

-All of our Peering Exchanges are open, so you don’t have to colocate with us to join.
+All of our PX are open, so you don’t have to colocate with us to join.

 Our Peering Technology

-Both of our US Internet Peering Exchanges are based on Brocade’s carrier class ultra high-speed platform and offer on-site Thunderbird route servers for seamless setup and immediate connectivity.
+Both of our US IPX are based on Brocade’s carrier class ultra high-speed platform and offer on-site Thunderbird route servers for seamless setup and immediate connectivity.

 Stephen Wilcox, CEO, IX Reach: